 - All documents must be saved as Word or Excel files as applicable.
-Do not save as a PDF. - All documents must include the name of the applicant in the header. - All documents must be saved using a naming convention that includes the applicant's name and does not exceed 40 characters in length. - Attach all proposal elements, including proposal cover page, to email with the subject "CCO-C PY 21-22 [Applicant Name]".
+Do not save as a PDF. - The Cover Page must be submitted in two formats: one Word document and one PDF that includes a signature from the applicant's signatory authority. - All documents must include the name of the applicant in the header.

+- All documents must be saved using a naming convention that includes the applicant's name and does not exceed 40 characters in length.
+The naming convention is: CCOG-R PY 21-22 [Applicant Name] [Document Name]. - Attach all proposal elements, including proposal cover page, to email with the subject "CCOG-R PY 21-22 [Applicant Name]"